 How To Overcome Self-Doubt And Succeed

 We see this on the football field.
 A quarterback has a great start to a game, and then they throw one interception.
 You can see on their face as they sit on the sidelines that they are focused on that interception.
-It is beginning to steal their confidence.
-When they get back in the game, they remember that last interception.
+It is beginning to affect their confidence.
+When they get back in the game, they still remember that interception.
 They begin to "play it safe" and not attempt the throws they should be making.
 Their confidence is gone, and self-doubt has replaced it.

 How To Overcome Self-Doubt

-- Find Someone To Talk To
+1. Find Someone To Talk To

-- Limit The Amount Of Time You Spend With Negative People
+2. Limit The Amount Of Time You Spend With Negative People

-- Let Go Of The Past
+3. Let Go Of The Past

-Maybe you have failed yourself or someone else in the past.
+Maybe you have failed yourself or let down someone else in the past.
 If you have done all you can to remedy the situation and you still feel stuck in it, it is time to forgive yourself and move forward.

-- Start Tracking Your Success To Build Confidence
+4. Start Tracking Your Success To Build Confidence

-- Don't Worry About Everyone Else
+5. Don't Worry About Everyone Else

-- Stop Comparing Yourself to Others
+6. Stop Comparing Yourself To Others

 Don't Suffer Alone

-Remember the words of William Shakespeare, "Our doubts are traitors and make us lose the good we oft might win, by fearing to attempt."
-Do not let your self-doubt stop you from experiencing the good things in life that you should have.
-As simple as the steps above seem to be it is much easier to overcome self-doubt when you have a professional working alongside you.
-Better Help has online therapists that can help you regain your confidence.
+Remember the words of William Shakespeare: "Our doubts are traitors and make us lose the good we oft might win, by fearing to attempt."
+Do not let your self-doubt stop you from experiencing the good things in life.
+As simple as the steps above seem to be, it is much easier to overcome self-doubt when you have a professional working with you.
+BetterHelp has online therapists that can help you regain your confidence.
 You can complete this quick online form to find the right professional for you.
 Imagine the success you could have in life if you do the work to overcome self-doubt.